EvolDev/goscreener/README.md

 ## Description

-Site page screenshot api, based on chromedp
+A simple service for creating screenshots of site pages, based on chromedp

 ## Usage